isomerpages/ogp-isomer/_getting-started/Onboarding FAQs/General.md

 ##### I am not a public officer, can I use Isomer?

+Only emails ending with .gov.sg and other whitelisted domains can log into IsomerCMS.

+However, if you're interested in Isomer and would like to explore its capabilities, you can refer to our Github Repository.
+Our codebase is open source, meaning that you can use our templates or framework for your own development purposes.

 #####  Can I track individual buttons and clicks on Isomer?

 #####  Can I restrict editing access to specific pages?